Who are we

 The Broadmeadows Unit is one of the oldest in VICSES.
 Our history dates back to 1972, even before the current names and logo we used.
 In those days, we were known as the Civil Defence Organisation but things have come a long way since then.

-Since its foundation, Broadmeadows Unit has been served by nine Unit Controllers and has had some significant milestones.
+Since its foundation, Broadmeadows Unit has been served by nine Unit Controllers.